sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

    * **Payload URL**: the URL you copied above from Sourcegraph.
    * **Content type**: this must be set to `application/json`.
    * **Secret**: the secret token you configured Sourcegraph to use above.
+   * **Which events**:
-   * **Which events**: select **Let me select individual events**, and then enable:
+     * Select ***Let me select individual events***
+     * Enable these required events: *(push events are enabled by default, but are not required)*
        - Issue comments
        - Pull requests
        - Pull request reviews
        - Pull request review comments
        - Check runs
        - Check suites
        - Statuses

    * **Active**: ensure this is enabled.
 1. Click **Add webhook**.
 1. Confirm that the new webhook is listed.